Welcome to Ko Jum & Ko Si Boya

-Ko Jum was once the exclusive domain of Lanta’s chow lair people, but ethnic Chinese began arriving after Chairman Mao came to power in the 1950s.
-At the time there were no Thai people living here at all, but eventually the three cultures merged into one, which is best sampled in the warm early morning, amid the ramshackle poetry of Ban Ko Jum, the island’s fishing village.
-It has a few restaurants, an internet cafe and one dive shop, Ko Jum Divers.
+Ko Jum was once the exclusive domain of Lanta’s chow lair (sea gypsies, also spelt chao leh), but ethnic Chinese began arriving after communist takeover of China in 1949.
+At the time there were no Thai people living here at all, but eventually the three cultures merged into one, a mix best sampled early in the morning amid the ramshackle poetry of Ban Ko Jum, the fishing village on the southeast side of the island.

 Although technically one island, local people consider only the flatter southern part of Ko Jum to be Ko Jum.
 The northern hilly bit is Ko Pu.